lballabio/quantlib-old/QuantLibXL/framework2/ReadMe.txt

 ===============

 To add a new worksheet that is owned and recognized by the application, do QuantLibXL -> Development -> Insert New Worksheet.
-Formatting of your new sheet is controlled with styles.
+Formatting of the new sheet is controlled with styles.
 Excel's style dropdown is hidden by default - right click on a toolbar, select "Customize...", select "Format", locate the Style dropdown and drag it onto a toolbar.
 All of the styles recognized by the Framework are present in the template worksheet.
+Styles could be used to configure selected ranges as readonly or read/write but this feature is presently disabled.

 Each sheet contains hidden ("program") rows and columns where application-specific calculations may be implemented, hit Ctrl-Shift-H to